Fake news? No jobs? Prospective journalists soldier on

 Few college publications have shut down the way local newspapers in towns and cities across the country have, said Chris Evans, president of the College Media Association and adviser to the University of Vermont newspaper.
 Many are supported by student fees and pay their staff members little if anything.

-Thirty-five percent of school papers say they’ve have reduced the frequency of print issues to save money, according to a CMA survey taken earlier this year.
+Thirty-five percent of school papers say they have reduced the frequency of print issues to save money, according to a CMA survey taken earlier this year.
 Five percent have gone online-only, as the University of Maryland’s Diamondback said that it would do early next year.
 Half of the newspapers that haven’t abandoned paper, like the Daily Orange, say they’re not printing as many copies.

 Robertson touts the transition as a way to follow the industry by going more digital, and the D.O. has an active web site and social media presence.
 Yet there’s only so much staff members can do.
 They are students, after all.

-Note: This story has been corrected to show that Tammy Merrett is adviser to the Alestle at Southern Illinois University at Edwardsville, not Southern Illinois University.